ginajonas/Budget-App/README.md

 # Budget-App

   ## Description
-  As an avid traveller, I want to be able to track my withdrawals and deposits with or without a data/internet connection.
+  As an avid traveler, I want to be able to track my withdrawals and deposits with or without a data/internet connection.
 So that my account balance is accurate when I am traveling

   ## APP Link